 Fly: You can also fly to the Lofoten islands, and a popular route is to Svolvaer Airport (SVJ) which can be accessed via a stopover in Bodo.
 I suggest you use Skyscanner to search for the best flights on offer.

-Regardless of how you get to the Lofoten Islands, you will need your own car.
-If you want to see ALL the best places to visit in the Lofoten Islands, you can’t do it without a car.
+Regardless of how you get to the Lofoten Islands, you will need your own car or camper.
+If you want to see ALL the best places to visit in the Lofoten Islands, you can’t do it without a vehicle.

 There are so many AMAZING places to visit in the Lofoten Islands- it’s truly filled with beautiful spots.
 So below I will take you through all the awesome places we visited, then suggested a 3 day itinerary for your trip.

 You're probably wondering why I have listed a picnic area as one of the best places to visit in the Lofoten Islands, well, it’s not the picnic area itself, rather then view from here.
 There is a sort of “viewing platform” accessed a short walk up some stairs and the views you are greeted with are breathtaking.

 We stopped here at sunset and it was epic and some of my favourite views in all of the Lofoten Islands, so it’s totally worth a stop!